OwaisAhmedKhan64/Angry-Birds-Displaying-Physical-Quantities/README.md

 The game is still not final.
 It needs optimization.

-Need to remove things which were present in the copies code and are useless for this game.
+Need to remove things which were present in the copied code and are useless for this game.

+Virtual environment is not provided in this repository.